 Before you decide to defer load your CSS script(s) you should learn how to optimize CSS delivery.
 After extracting the critical rendering path CSS you should now have a smaller CSS script for the above-the-fold content.
 Inline this CSS script in the header of your web page and defer load the remains of the original larger CSS script.

 When your web page loads a small to medium sized CSS script you shouldn’t worry too much about defer loading the script.
 You’ll benefit more, in the page speed sense, from inlining all your CSS instead.

-Copy and paste the above script preferably in the HTML footer and replace ../css/yourcssfile.css with the path of the CSS file you want to defer load.
-Remove the snippet for the Second CSS File when you are defer loading just one CSS file.
-When you want to defer load more than two CSS files you can copy the snippet for yourcssfile2.css and keep pasting copies of this snippet within the script tags.
-Remember to replace the number 2 in the script with other numbers or letters.
+Copy and paste the above script to your page.
+Replace style.css with the path of the CSS file you want to defer load.
+When you want to defer load more than one CSS file just copy the link rel snippet and keep pasting copies of the snippet to your page, while replacing style.css with your prefered filename(s).